ansonchf/OC-User-Activity-Project/README.md

 ## Project Workflow

-1. **ERD Creation**: Start by creating an Entity Relationship Diagram (ERD) to understand the database structure.
+1. **ERD Creation**: Start by creating an Entity Relationship Diagram to understand the database structure.

 2. **Database Setup**: Use SQLite to create the database and load the data from the CSV files.
 Refer to the Data Loading section in the Jupyter Notebook for guidance.